freakingrocky/CarlaRLAI/README.md

 Inspiration: Mitigate motion blur and better adaptability to drastic lighting conditions, rain, wind, and poor visibility.

 Approach: Fusing RGB, DVS (Dynamic Vision Sensor), and Depth sensors.
+Using Reinforcement Learning for training the agent in the carla enviorenment with random weather.

 Current Goal: Event Based Sensor Fusion with RGB-D